Stability of backward stochastic differential equations: the general case: Auxiliary results

-Backward SDEs have been used for modelling a vast array of random phenomena in the areas of economics, finance, game theory, and others, and their numerical solutions is a topic of significant importance both in theory and in practice.
-An important application of the results of this paper is in the area of numerical schemes for BSDEs, where Theorem \ref{BSDERobMainTheorem} provides a flexible and general framework for automatically deducing the convergence of such numerical schemes.
+Backward SDEs have been used for modelling a vast array of random phenomena in the areas of economics, finance, game theory, and others, and their numerical solutions is a topic of significant importance both in theory and in practice. {In particular, allowing for random, and possibly infinite horizon, has found applications in optimal control and optimal stopping theory, see \citeauthor*{hu2011some} \cite{hu2011some}, or even more recently in contract theory, see \citeauthor*{sannikov2008continuous} \cite{sannikov2008continuous}, \citeauthor*{pages2014mathematical} \cite{pages2014mathematical}, \citeauthor*{lin2020random} \cite{lin2020random}.
+Notice that it is typical with unbounded horizon to allow for stochastic Lipschitz conditions for integrability purposes, but we also emphasise that such BSDEs also naturally arises when one considers Malliavin derivatives of the solutions (see for instance \citeauthor*{imkeller2012differentiability} \cite{imkeller2012differentiability}), the latter being useful to study for instance existence of densities, see \citeauthor*{mastrolia2014malliavin} \cite{mastrolia2014density,mastrolia2014malliavin}.} Another important application of the results of this paper is in the area of numerical schemes for BSDEs, where Theorem \ref{BSDERobMainTheorem} provides a flexible and general framework for automatically deducing the convergence of such numerical schemes.
 These can be viewed as generalisations of the celebrated Donsker's theorem.
 In that case, the martingales of the sequence that approximates the limit-BSDE have to be defined with respect to their own filtrations, hence the requirement of the convergence of filtrations becomes necessary.
 This creates additional technical difficulties in the presence of jumps in the limit-BSDE, \textit{e.g.} for the convergence of Lebesgue--Stieltjes integrals as well as for the required uniform integrability, that have to be carefully handled.